 Creative Commons (CC) is an American non-profit organization "dedicated to building a globally-accessible public commons of knowledge and culture," making it easier "for people to share their creative and academic work, as well as to access and build upon the work of others."
 Creative Commons also "provides free tools that let authors, scientists, artists, and educators easily mark their creative work with the freedoms they want it to carry," meaning you can use Creative Commons to share (and, if desired, re-create) your work in a number of ways.

 Music copyright is really a world of its own.
-One reason for this is simply the variation of formats in musical works: sound recordings and musical compositions are considered two (2) separate, distinct works for copyright purposes.
+One reason for this is simply the variation of formats found in musical works: sound recordings and musical compositions, for example, are considered two (2) separate, distinct works and thus held under different copyrights.
 Even though a sound recording is a derivative work of the underlying musical composition, a copyright in a sound recording is not the same as, or a substitute for, copyright in the underlying musical composition.

 Many musical works -- compositions as well as sound recordings -- are now in the public domain, though many others are not.
 For specific questions about using music materials in the classroom, feel free to email firstname.lastname@example.org.